kubos/kubos/docs/getting-started/windows-setup.rst

 Developing for a Linux-based target system from within a Windows-based host machine is difficult.
-The way Windows has architected its file systems and behaviors is fundamentally different from Linux, making it impossible to run KubOS services and applications locally.
+The way Windows has architected its file systems and behaviors is fundamentally different from Linux, making it extremely difficult to run KubOS services and applications locally.

 As a result, we recommend that Windows users develop from within a Linux VM.
 We provide the Kubos SDK as a pre-built VM which comes with all the tooling needed to create, build,